-- 1. Purpose of project with very clear and specific justification for the study [its potential benefits], given the acknowledged sensitivity of the topic of study or the methods used (approximately 100 words) - 2.
-Proposed methodology (approximately 300 words).
-This must include: - a.
-Participants: recruitment methods, number, age, gender, exclusion/inclusion criteria. - b.
-Brief description of methods and measurements. - 3.
-A clear but concise statement of the ethical considerations raised by the project and how you intend to deal with them.
-Please cross reference your answer with the shaded boxes ticked in the table above (approximately 100 words). - 4.
-Copies of all materials to be used in your study should be attached to this form.
+- 5 Purpose of project with very clear and specific justification for the study [its potential benefits], given the acknowledged sensitivity of the topic of study or the methods used (approximately 100 words) - 6 Proposed methodology (approximately 300 words).
+This must include: - c) Participants: recruitment methods, number, age, gender, exclusion/inclusion criteria. - d) Brief description of methods and measurements - 7 A clear but concise statement of the ethical considerations raised by the project and how you intend to deal with them.
+Please cross reference your answer with the shaded boxes ticked in the table above (approximately 100 words) - 8 Copies of all materials to be used in your study should be attached to this form.
 This must include consent and participant information arrangements and debrief forms.
-It should also include copies of all standardized and/or non-standardized questionnaires and instruments, as well as any interventions and/or audio-visual materials which will be used.
-If you have successfully obtained approval from any external body's ethics committees, please include a copy of their written
+It should also include copies of all standardized and/or non-standardized questionnaires and instruments, as well as any interventions and/or audio-visual materials, which will be used.
+If you have successfully obtained approval from any external body's ethics committees, please include a copy of their written approval for your project.

-IADT Ethics Policy, approval by Academic Council 1st Dec 2014, for a period of three years approval for your project.
 Please note that these materials will not be returned to you, so you should ensure that you retain a copy for your own records.
-All loose materials (such as DVDs, handouts etc.) should be clearly labeled with your name.
+All loose materials (such as DVDs, handouts etc.) should be clearly labelled with your name.
 There is no word count limit on appendices, but no appendices should be included that will not be used as materials in your study.
 If any of the above information is missing, your application will not be considered at the Institute Research Ethics Committee meeting, and your research may be significantly delayed.